 President & CEO

 Originally from Nova Scotia, Chris’ family relocated to B.C. in 1974.
 Why?
 His dad was inspired by the growth in B.C. and in particular, a Time Magazine article featuring W.A.C.
-Bennett, the driving force behind BC Hydro as we know it today.
+Bennett, the driving force behind the development of our hydroelectric assets in the province.
 With great appreciation for the sense of history and legacy of our province’s crown jewel, Chris feels honoured to be leading the company today.

 Chris is a Professional Engineer and holds a Master’s degree in Business Administration.
 Chris lives in Vancouver with his wife and three children, where he is active in his local community.